 The blockchain allows one to store data and secure it using various cryptographic properties.
 When data enters a block, it cannot tamper and this is called immutability.

 Much like before if now anyone tries to tamper with a blockchain database, network consensus would recognize and shut down the attempt.
 Blockchains consist of nodes.
 Nodes could be within one institution or all over the world on the computer of any citizen who wants to participate.

 For any decision, a majority of nodes need to be in consensus.
 Instead of a central authoritative figure, there is a democratic system.
-So, if any one node is compromised, the other nodes would automatically recognize the problem and not execute the activity.
+So, if any one node is compromised, the other nodes would automatically recognize the problem.
 Hence, your information is safe, and the possibility of fraud is reduced.

 Multilayer decentralized assurance properties of the Blockchain make it the most reliable and suitable prevention against cybercrimes.
 It is why nowadays, the blockchain is so popular among Crypto traders and Real Estate buyers.
 Cryptocurrencies like Ethereum(ETH), Dogecoin(DOGE), Cardano(ADA) and the most popular among youth, Bitcoin prefers a Blockchain security system to protect Transaction information.

 If you have recently developed an interest in cryptocurrency, let us know your thoughts in the comments down below.